Fire and Emergency New Zealand: Vehicle callsigns

 Operational Fire and Emergency vehicles have a three-digit or four-digit callsign.
 The first two numbers represent the station the vehicle is based at, while the last one or two digits represent the vehicle function and designation.
-For example, Auckland City fire station's main appliance is Auckland City 207: "20" is the designation for Auckland City station; and "7" representing the type of appliance – a pump rescue tender.
+For example, Auckland City fire station's main appliance is Auckland City 207: "20" is the designation for Auckland City station and "7" represents the type of appliance – a pump rescue tender.

 This is a list of commonly encountered appliance callsigns (the letter, in this case, meaning the appliance type):